 Sure!
 It sounds like common sense advise, but most businesses don’t seem to understand or at least implement this in their content.
 So, the outcome is often content that’s bloated, pointless and offers nothing of value to the visitor.
 That’s why we strongly advise that before you draft any content for a business make sure to ask the following three questions:

 Let’s say you’re working on website content for a law firm.
-The target primary audience could be existing clients, but the secondary audience is perhaps much broader.
+The primary target audience could be existing clients, but the secondary audience is perhaps much broader.
 The secondary audience includes law reporters and other attorneys who may require your services at any time.
-So, the content needs to be both interesting and easy to read.
+So, the content needs to be both exciting and easy to read.

-Sections like your home page need to answer important questions that these groups of people may ask like how many successful cases have you had?
-So, most of these questions should either be answered on the website or they should be led to book an appointment to get answers to more specific questions.
+Sections like your homepage need to answer important questions that these groups of people may ask, like how many successful cases have you had?
+So, they should lead most of these questions on the website to book an appointment to answer more specific questions.

-You also need to consider that audiences tend to stumble upon your content or business differently.
+It would help if you also considered that audiences tend to stumble upon your content or business differently.
 Some may actively Google it, others may see it on a social media site like Facebook, while a couple of local clients may have heard about your services from people in their friends’ circle.

-Statics show that apart from a few special circumstances or specific types of businesses, most websites will receive their traffic from search engines.
+Statics show that most websites will receive their traffic from search engines apart from a few exceptional circumstances or specific types of businesses.
 So, the texts need to be very well written and also optimized for search engines.
-If not even the best-written content will go to waste as it will never be read.
+If not, even the best-written content will go to waste as you will never read it.

 Numerous studies have shown that the vast majority of people on the internet have very short attention spans.
 Most people will take just a second to decide if your website is the one they want to stay on or hit the ‘back button’ and find another.
 So, your website needs to be structured in a way that gets them hooked instantly or at least long enough for you to sell them your service or product.

-Building on the example from above, let’s say you’re drafting content for the law firm’s page that’s meant for people who are looking for a lawyer to handle their drunk driving case.
-The most important thing for people who come to this page is knowing how successful the attorney or the law firm is with a similar situation in the past.
+Building on the example above, let’s say you’re drafting content for the law firm’s page that’s meant for people looking for a lawyer to handle their drunk driving case.
+The most important thing for people who come to this page is knowing how successful the attorney or the law firm is with a similar past situation.
 Some people may want to know if the firm has any prior experience dealing with such cases.